 The Association for the Accreditation of Human Research Protection Programs (AAHRPP) promotes high-quality research through an accreditation process that helps organizations worldwide strengthen their human research protection programs.
 AAHRPP accreditation offers assurances to research participants, researchers, sponsors, government regulators and the general public that an HRPP is focused first and foremost on human protections.

 Cedars-Sinai was awarded full reaccreditation in 2020 and has been fully accredited by AAHRPP since 2004.

 Your Informed Consent Form explains your rights as a participant, which includes the following:

 You also have the responsibility to stay informed during your participation in a study.
 You should ask questions about anything you do not understand or simply want to know.

-The Health Insurance Portability and Accountability Act Privacy Rule establishes the conditions under which protected health information (PHI) may be used or disclosed by covered entities for research purposes.
-The Privacy Rule also defines the means by which individuals will be informed of uses and disclosures of their medical information for research purposes, and their rights to access information about them held by covered entities.
+The Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule establishes the conditions under which protected health information (PHI) may be used or disclosed by covered entities for research purposes.
+The Privacy Rule also defines how individuals will be informed of uses and disclosures of their medical information for research purposes, and their rights to access information about them held by covered entities.

 With your participation in a research study, researchers may need to: